Reichskommissariat Ostland: After Operation Barbarossa

-In July 1941, the civil administration was declared in much of the occupied Soviet territories before one had materialised in the field.
+In July 1941, the civil administration was declared in much of the occupied Soviet territories before one had materialized in the field.
 A power vacuum emerged which the SS filled with its SS and Police Leadership Structure, exercising unlimited power over security and policing which it gave up only grudgingly in the autumn when civil administration came into being; indeed Heinrich Himmler would use various tactics until as late as 1943 in unsuccessful efforts to regain this power.
 This partly explains the strained relations between the SS and the civil administration.
 In Ostland, matters were further complicated by the personality of the local superior SS officer Friedrich Jeckeln, attacked by the SS's opponents for his alleged corruption, brutality and mindless foolhardiness.

 German plans

 The short-term political objectives for Ostland differed from those for the Ukraine, the Caucasus or the Moscow regions.
-The Baltic lands, which were to be joined together with Belarus (to serve as a spacious hinterland of the coastal areas), would be organised as one Germanized protectorate prior to union with Germany itself in the near future.
+The Baltic lands, which were to be joined together with Belarus (to serve as a spacious hinterland of the coastal areas), would be organized as one Germanized protectorate prior to union with Germany itself in the near future.
 Rosenberg said that these lands had a fundamentally "European" character, resulting from 700 years of history under Swedish, Danish, and German rule, and should therefore provide Germany with "Lebensraum", an opinion shared by Hitler and other leading Nazis.
 The Belarusians, however, were considered by the scholars of the Reich Ministry for the Occupied Eastern Territories as "little and weak peasant people" dwelling in "folkish indifference", but also "the most harmless and because of this the least dangerous for us of all the peoples in the Eastern Space" and an ideal object of exploitation.
 Rosenberg suggested that Belarus would be in the future an appropriate reception area of various undesirable population elements from the Baltic part of Ostland and German-occupied Poland.
 He also toyed with the idea of turning the country into a huge nature reserve.